What are dermal fillers (face fillers)?

-Radiesse® or Calcium Hydroxylapatite is available in 0.3, 0.8 and 1.5ml and would be used for a semi-permanent result where more structural filling is required.
-Again, the volume used would be decided after examination of the particular area.
+Radiesse® or Calcium Hydroxylapatite is available in 0.3, 0.8 and 1.5ml and would be used for a semi-permanent result lasting long term.
+The volume required is decided after your facial assessment.

 After the procedure the practitioner will massage the area to smooth any obvious lumps.
-At home a gentle massage may be used with the tips of fingers for the next 48 hours only if a lump can be felt.
-Usually the filler settles down within 2-3 weeks and feels 'normal'.
-If a bump persists it is advised to see the practitioner who may be able to correct this with a firm massage or break the product down.
+At home a firm massage with the tips of fingers will spread a palpable lump.
+If it persists the practitioner can correct dissolving using a product known as hyalase.

 Although rare, it is possible to be allergic to filler material.
 This may be a mild allergy which could result in prolonged swelling or a severe hypersensitivity with swelling, redness, bumpiness and a rash.
-Treatment for these rare reactions usually requires antihistamines and steroids which would be arranged by the practitioner.
+Treatment for these rare reactions usually requires antihistamines and steroids.

 If the area is aggressively massaged after treatment, the product can move.
-Therefore it is best for individuals not to touch the area after treatment unless they feel any lumps or bumpiness whereby gentle pressure is recommended.
+Therefore it is best for individuals not to touch the area after treatment unless they feel any lumps; firm pressure is recommended.

 It is very rare to be able to ‘see’ the filler.
-HA fillers are colourless gel and not visible when injected correctly.
-If a filler is injected too superficially, the product may be seen as a bluish discolouration of the skin.
-This can be managed with compression and sometimes an injection to break some of the product down.
+Face fillers are colourless gels.
+They are not visible when injected correctly.
+If a filler is injected superficially, the product may be seen as a bluish discolouration of the skin.
+This improves with massaging and rarely is dissolving the product required.

 Once the swelling subsides, the filler takes 2-3 weeks to settle and feel more like the surrounding skin/lips.

 Usually people ‘look better’ without obvious changes in their appearance.
-Good practitioners will be replacing volume that has been lost over the years and hence rejuvenating the overall features.
-As particular areas may swell more than others, such as the lips, a treatment may be obvious to family/friends.
+Experienced practitioners will only replace volume that has been lost over the years obtaining natural results.

-Usually this is fine if there have been no complications.
-The Dermal Fillers London practitioner will want to know when the treatment was carried out, which product was previously used and the reasons behind wanting a different filler.
+Usually, this is fine.
+The Dermal Fillers practitioner will want to know when the treatment was carried out.